Galette: Savory galettes

+Heirloom tomato galettes

+Heirloom tomato galettes are a variant of the savory galette, showcasing the vibrant flavors and colors of heirloom tomatoes.
+Heirloom tomatoes are known for their unique shapes, sizes, and rich taste.
+Typically, the heirloom tomatoes are sliced and arranged over a bed of cheese, such as ricotta, mozzarella, or goat cheese, often accompanied by herbs like basil or thyme.
+The edges of the dough are then folded over the filling, leaving the colorful tomatoes visible in the center.

+Heirloom tomato galettes are often enjoyed at picnics, brunches, or as a light dinner.

+Mushroom and Gruyère galettes

+Mushroom and Gruyère galettes are another popular type of savory galette.
+Typically, a variety of mushrooms such as cremini, shiitake, and oyster mushrooms are sautéed with garlic and thyme until tender and fragrant.
+The mushrooms are then layered over a bed of Gruyère cheese.
+The dough is folded over the edges of the filling, creating a rustic, golden-brown crust.

+Ratatouille galettes

+Ratatouille galettes take inspiration from the classic French dish, ratatouille, which features a mix of summer vegetables such as eggplant, zucchini, bell peppers, and tomatoes.
+These vegetables are thinly sliced and layered over a bed of ricotta or goat cheese, often seasoned with garlic, herbs de Provence, and olive oil.
+The vegetables are arranged in a visually appealing pattern, and the edges of the dough are folded over to create a rustic border.

 Breton galette

 Galette, which is more properly called Breton galette, is also the name given in most French crêperies to savoury buckwheat flour pancakes, while those made from wheat flour, much smaller in size and mostly served with a sweet filling, are branded crêpes.
 This type of galette is a large, thin pancake mostly associated with the region of Brittany, where it replaced at times bread as basic food, but it is eaten countrywide.
 Buckwheat was introduced as a crop suitable to impoverished soils and buckwheat pancakes were known in other regions where this crop was cultivated, such as Limousin or Auvergne.

 It is frequently garnished with egg, meat, fish, cheese, cut vegetables, apple slices, berries, or similar ingredients.
 One of the most popular varieties is a galette covered with grated Emmental cheese, a slice of ham, and an egg cooked on the galette.
 In France this is known as a galette complète (a complete galette).
 Another variety is a hot sausage wrapped in a galette (called galette saucisse, a tradition of Rennes, Brittany) and eaten like a hot dog.